 Greg goes dives deeper in to EDC trauma kits, the types of kits, where to wear them, and what goes in to them http://www.activeresponsetraining.net/everyday-carry-of-trauma-medical-gear

-Just knowing how to incapacitate your taker with bullets is not enough, you should be able to patch yours up as well.
-You are better off carrying a trauma kit than having a backup pistol.
+Just knowing how to incapacitate your attacker with bullets is not enough, you should be able to patch yours up as well.
+If you can are able to just your primary gun and a backup gun, or one gun and a med kit, your are better off carrying one gun and a trauma med kit.
 Statistics and surveillance feeds from hundreds of cases where a concealed carry uses his or her gun to fend of an attacker is over in seconds.
 You hardly go through the next magazine.
 You are better off learning how to quickly clear your malfunction, train and practice on getting that gun out fast and accurate on target.
 Learn how to use cover and carry that extra spare magazine and a trauma kit all the time.

 The images below shows how I carry my Ricci edc trauma kit.
 It includes the CAT tourniquet, a blood clot bandage, some steri strips and a small roll of duck tape.